The Bail Project: Criticism and consequences

 Rawshawn Gaston-Anderson, a serial criminal who was arrested for burglary and theft, was released from jail after The Bail Project paid his $3,000 bail.
 Less than a week after Gaston-Anderson was released from the Las Vegas jail, he shot a waiter, Chengyan Wang, eleven times.
 Wang survived the attack and is currently suing The Bail Project for a claimed lack of due diligence.
-The Bail Project has since closed its Las Vegas chapter due to restructuring.
+The Bail Project has since closed its Las Vegas chapter due to restructuring and the lawsuit was dismissed, with the judge ruling that the organization could not have reasonably foreseen the crime.